Scape Design Timesheet Case Study

 “If we’re costing up a new job,” says Ms Draper, “it’s useful to be able to look back at past work from a similar location and know how long it took us.
 It allows us to create much more accurate estimates.”

-For Scape Design Associates, there are two clear benefits to using Tempora: 1) hassle-free time entry, via Tempora’s online timesheets, and 2) quick reporting.
+For Scape Design Associates, there are two clear benefits to using Tempora: 1) hassle-free time entry, via Tempora’s online timesheets, and 2) quick reporting that can be customised on the fly.

 “Revenue versus charge out rates is consolidated for us,” says Ms Draper, “which means we can print off reports, or export the data we need without delay”.

 At its heart, Tempora is a simple system, says the Operations and Finance Manager, which is exactly what the agency was looking for.
-But it provides a critical function.
+But it provides a critical function and can be operated with very little upkeep.

 “Without it,” she says, “we wouldn’t be able to recognise income or create accurate estimates or forecasts for accounts month by month.